-The Rules Coordinator requests approval to file revised proposed rules (CR 102) for the rule making described above.
-An issue paper on this rule was presented at the board meeting on August 22, 2018, and is attached to this order.
+The Rules Coordinator requests approval to file the pre-proposal statement of inquiry (CR 101) for the rule making described above.
+An issue paper on this rule was presented at the Board meeting on October, 2018, and is attached to this order.